eiji03aero/til/candidates.md

 - inspect if golang has tail call optimization for recursive method
   - find a way to inspect call stack

-- what is log arithmatic?
+- what is real number?
-  - sei-no-heihoukon toha chigaunka?

 - what exactly is DNS?
   - https://www.cloudflare.com/learning/dns/what-is-dns/